 - Aveda Institute in Minneapolis, MN

-- School of Automotive Machinists in Houston, Texas
+- School of Automotive Machinists in Houston, TX

 Community colleges are primarily two-year public institutions that receive state funding.
 For many people looking for the college experience, but for whatever reason aren't ready or interested in a four-year institution, community colleges are a perfect option.
 They are a lot less expensive than most four-year schools and are often located close to your home.
-Many students who attend community colleges wind up transferring to other schools—I even know someone who went to a community school for two years and then attended Columbia University.
+Many students who attend community colleges wind up transferring to other schools—I even know someone who went to a community school for two years then attended an Ivy League school.
 It can be a great gateway for many students!
 Community colleges provide classes towards your future major to help you transition into the field.
 Here are a few examples:

-- Bunker Hill Community College in Boston, Massachusetts
+- Bunker Hill Community College in Boston, MA

-- Hudson Valley Community College in Troy, New York
+- Hudson Valley Community College in Troy, NY

 - Glendale Community College in Glendale, CA

 Regardless of your preference, finding the right college for you is all about what feels right.
 If the community college to four-year university path is right for you, go for it.
 If a small, private liberal arts college fits the bill, chase those dreams.
 There are a lot of great colleges out there, but there are a smaller handful that are specifically great for you.
 Hopefully this helps you get a little closer to figuring out which colleges those are!

 Use this advice to guide you in finding the best-fit college for you—you can search for them using our College Search tool.